silx-kit/silx/doc/source/sample_code/index.rst

      - .. image:: img/exampleBaseline.png
          :width: 150px
      - This example illustrates some usage possible with the baseline parameter
-   * - :download:`plotCurveLegendWidget.py <../../../examples/plotCurveLegendWidget.py>`
-     - .. image:: img/plotCurveLegendWidget.png
-         :width: 150px
-     - This example illustrates the use of :class:`CurveLegendsWidget`.

-       :class:`CurveLegendsWidget` display curves style and legend currently visible in a :class:`~silx.gui.plot.PlotWidget`
    * - :download:`syncPlotLocation.py <../../../examples/syncPlotLocation.py>`
      - .. image:: img/syncPlotLocation.png
          :width: 150px
      - This script is an example to illustrate how to use axis synchronization tool.
-   * - :download:`plotStats.py <../../../examples/plotStats.py>`
-     - .. image:: img/plotStats.png
-         :width: 150px
-     - This script is a simple example of how to add your own statistic to a :class:`~silx.gui.plot.statsWidget.StatsWidget` from customs :class:`~silx.gui.plot.stats.Stats` and display it.

-       On this example we will:

-          - show sum of values for each type
-          - compute curve integrals (only for 'curve').
-          - compute center of mass for all possible items

-       .. note:: for now the possible types manged by the Stats are ('curve', 'image', 'scatter' and 'histogram')

 .. _plot3d-sample-code: